Seaplane: Early pioneers

 In Britain, Captain Edward Wakefield and Oscar Gnosspelius began to explore the feasibility of flight from water in 1908.
 They decided to make use of Windermere in the Lake District, England's largest lake.
-In 1909, the duo attended the Blackpool Aviation Week, where Wakefield “put forward the theory of flying from water, but was ridiculed by the experts.”
+In 1909, the duo attended the Blackpool Aviation Week, where Wakefield "put forward the theory of flying from water, but was ridiculed by the experts."
 The rejection spurred the two men into collaborating on their own individual hydro aeroplane designs.
 To test their floatplanes, they decided to make use of Windermere in the Lake District—England's largest lake.
-Gnosspelius’ first attempts to fly attracted large crowds, although the aircraft, named Gnosspelius No.1, failed to take off due to its underpowered engines.
+Gnosspelius' first attempts to fly attracted large crowds, although the aircraft, named Gnosspelius No.1, failed to take off due to its underpowered engines.
 The unsuccessful demonstration prompted Gnosspelius to re-design the floats that had been crafted for him by boat builders Borwick & Sons, and had incorporated features of Borwick's successful speed-boat hulls.
 Meanwhile, Wakefield ordered a floatplane similar to the design of the 1910 Fabre Hydravion.
-Meanwhile, Wakefield ordered a floatplane similar to the design of the 1910 Fabre Hydravion.
 By November 1911, both Gnosspelius and Wakefield had aircraft capable of flight from water and awaited suitable weather conditions.
-Gnosspelius's flight was short-lived, as the aircraft crashed into the lake.
-Wakefield's pilot, however, taking advantage of a light northerly wind, successfully took off and flew at a height of 50 ft to Ferry Nab, where he made a wide turn and returned for a perfect landing on the lake's surface.
-By November 1911, both Gnosspelius and Wakefield had aircraft capable of flight from water, and awaited suitable weather conditions.
 Gnosspelius's flight was short-lived, as the aircraft crashed into the lake.
 Conversely, Wakefield's pilot took advantage of a light northerly wind, and successfully took off and flew at a height of 50 feet to Ferry Nab, where he made a wide turn and returned for a perfect landing on the lake's surface.